ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 will parse the packet's IP header, perform any local policy checks (e.g., source address validation), check their routing table to pick an outbound interface, and then send the IP packet on that interface or pass it to a local application.
+The endpoint can also choose to drop any received packets instead of forwarding them.
+If a received IP packet fails any correctness or policy checks, that is a forwarding error, not a protocol violation as far as IP proxying is concerned;
+see {{error-signal}}.

 In the other direction, when an endpoint receives an IP packet, it checks to see if the packet matches the routes mapped for an IP tunnel, and performs the same